orbitsolve/fairestdb-rapidapi-node/README.md

-# fairestdb-rapidapi-node
+# How to call FaiRESTdb API from RapidAPI
-Nodejs example on how to use FaiRESTdb using a RapidAPI account
+This Nodejs example shows how to call FaiRESTdb API endpoints using a RapidAPI account.